 Since you need to feature the highlighting elements of both styles, it’s best if the undertone of modernism take center stage in such interior designs.
 Once you have a base palette, you can easily overlay and accent it with a number of textured bohemian design elements.
 However, it’s important that the modern aspects be just as prominent as the bold bohemian ones.

 A good way to combine both would be to have the base material as sleek while the accessorization can be textured.
 For example, the floor finishes can be clean and the area rug can have a boho-chic texture.
 Similarly, the wall finishes can be sleek while the décor and hangings can be boldly textured.
+You can also include a mid century planter for additional flair.

 The material palette of the Modern Bohemian is another study in contradictions.